 Member States were invited to take action to modernise and strengthen their guidance policies and systems.

-Taking into consideration the above, the project aims at providing career guidance practitioners and teachers with useful tools to implement Career Management Skills, even with a coherent and consistent use of modern ICT.
-It aims at improving quality in the learning and guidance processes, developing key skills of practitioners and teachers and experimenting with innovative tools and methodologies with the use of new technologies.
+Taking the above into consideration, the project aims at providing career guidance practitioners and tutors with the tools needed to implement Career Management Skills, utilising at the same time certain features of modern ICT.
+It also seeks to improve the quality of the learning and guidance process by developing their key skills and experimenting with new technologies.